 |Black and Yellow Garden Spider – Argiope aurantia |

-Female Argiope are the largest spiders most people in the U.S. ever encounter.
-The body can measure 40 mm (1-1/2").
-With legs, 8 cm (3") diameter.
+Female Argiope are the largest spiders most people in the USA ever encounter.
 These charming creatures can be found in gardens and weedy fields from early summer to mid-Autumn, but females become conspicuous in their large webs only toward the end of summer.
-They can be extremely numerous in small areas, making walking difficult without disturbing their webs.
+They can be extremely numerous in small areas, making walking difficult without disturbing them.

 Argiope females lay eggs in egg sacs attached to low foliage.
-These eggs hatch in early summer, and the spiderlings disperse.
-Spiders grow in increments - being encased as they are inside a hard and rigid exoskeleton, they cannot grow unless they shed the old armor in a process called molting, much the same as snakes and other animals.
+The eggs hatch in early summer, and the spiderlings disperse.
+Spiders grow in increments – being encased as they are inside a hard and rigid exoskeleton, they cannot grow unless they shed the old armor in a process called molting, much as snakes and other animals.

 The timing of the molt depends on many factors, including the ambient temperature, the amount of food and water available, even the length of the day.
 Only after the final molt does the spider become a sexually mature individual.

 Call me crazy, but I thoroughly enjoy the gruesome spectacle of one of these majestic creatures capturing an insect in their large orb-web.
 I have been known to throw in a grasshopper or two just for grins.
 (Hey, you feed your dog, right?)

 The large females sit head-downward in the center of their orb, unlike many of their kin, who sit hidden at the outside of the web, with a claw placed strategically on one of the highly-tensioned signal lines; when something disturbs the web, those spiders can sense the size and nature of the creature causing the disturbance without revealing themselves.